Is popping pimples bad?

 These ingredients make it easier to get rid of acne breakouts and keep your skin free of pimples in the future.

-If you have very severe acne, such as recurring, difficult-to-treat cystic acne, it’s best to talk to a dermatologist about your treatment options.
+If you have very severe acne, such as recurring, difficult-to-treat cystic acne, it’s best to talk to a dermatology provider about your treatment options.

-Depending on the severity of your acne, your dermatologist may prescribe oral medication such as isotretinoin.
+Depending on the severity of your acne, your dermatology provider may prescribe oral medication such as isotretinoin.
 This medication is highly effective but can cause side effects and complications, meaning you’ll need to keep in regular contact with your healthcare provider during treatment.

 Another option for treating acne is hormonal birth control.
 Several forms of the combination birth control pill are currently approved by the FDA as acne treatments.